-TRANS-CS 2-1f Design streets with continuous pedestrian facilities of sufficient width to provide safe accessible use and opportunities for shade and shelter.
+TRANS-CS 2-1f Design streets with connecting pedestrian facilities of sufficient width to provide safe accessible use and opportunities for shade and shelter for pedestrian rest areas.

 TRANS-CS 2-1g Design neighborhood streets using appropriate traffic calming techniques and street widths to sustain the quality of life in these neighborhoods.